Zach-Sisson-1/Host-Pathogen_Network_Analysis/Alphafold/README.md

 4) EspR - XRCC6

-This directory contains pdb and pse files for pymol visualizations of alphafold interaction models.
+This directory contains .pdb and .pse files for pymol visualizations of alphafold interaction models.
 Alternatively, web-based views of these predicted alphafold models are linked below:

 (under construction)